 Over the past three years, the Company's primary focus has been conducting intensive research to identify and characterize the active ingredients under development.
 The research and development department has added additional staff and contract work and collaboration is being undertaken with several leading Canadian and US universities as well as private companies.
-The Company undertook an extensive growing trial program in 2013 in order to assess the efficacy of product formulations and delivery methods that will provide benefits to the grower and substantive return to the Company.
+The Company undertook an extensive growing trial program in 2013 in order to assess the efficacy of product formulations and delivery methods that will provide benefits to the grower and substantive return to the Company, and is continuing these trials during 2014.